Abualama/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
 Hi there!
 I'm Abualama.
-I’m an Data Analytics professional and enjoy working with data!
+I’m a Data Analytics professional and enjoy working with data!